Caltech-IPAC/firefly/docs/firefly-python-wrapper.md

    Uploads a file to the Firefly Server.
 The uploaded file can be fits, region, and various types of table files.

-- *uploadFitsData(self, stream, contentType='image/fits')*
+- *uploadFitsData(self, stream)*

+   Uploads a FITS file like an object to the Firefly server.
+The method should allows file like data to be streamed without using an actual file.

+- *uploadTextData(self, stream)*

-   Uploads a file like an object to the Firefly server.
+   Uploads a text file like an object to the Firefly server.
 The method should allows file like data to be streamed without using an actual file.

 - *showFits(self, fileOnServer=None, plotID=None, additionalParams=None)*